Getting the good stuff on the road.

 Arts Access Program

 We also run an Arts Access Program at three facilities in Goulburn.
-Funded by the IMB Community Bank Foundation, this program has been running since 2017.
+Previously funded by the IMB Community Bank Foundation, this program has been running since 2017.

 Each week we host practical workshops at PGU Kenmore, The Cresent School and Warrigal Care.
 The workshops engage particpants with creative making and play and ensure they can access our exhibition content outside of the Gallery.
 The program sees seventy two workshops run over the course of a year, reaching hundreds of people that would normally struggle to visit us.
 It also employs two facilitators and various local artists, building their skills in delivering workshops and engaging with a variety of participants.

-We thank the IMB Community Bank Foundation for funding this program and our current facilitators Penny Saxton, Natasha McRae and Lynne Flemons for their incredible work.
+We thank our current facilitators Penny Saxton, Natasha McRae and Lynne Flemons for their incredible work.

 Schools as Community Centres